kvarak/dnd/docs/_Classes/warlock.md

     ***Chill Wind.*** Ranged weapon attacks against the hawk are made with disadvantage.
 The hawk can take the Disengage action as a ***bonus action***.

     ***Executioner’s Dive.*** The harrowing hawk can move straight downward without expending movement.
-Whenever the hawk moves more than 100 feet during its turn, its first attack before the start of its next turn inflicts 2d10 force damage.
+Whenever the hawk moves more than 100 ft during its turn, its first attack before the start of its next turn inflicts 2d10 force damage.

-    ***Hunter's Cry.*** The hawk can let out a piercing cry as a ***bonus action***, alerting creatures within 500 feet to its exact location.
+    ***Hunter's Cry.*** The hawk can let out a piercing cry as a ***bonus action***, alerting creatures within 500 ft to its exact location.

     </td></tr>
     <tr><td><hr></td></tr>